kevinmcfarlane/CloudBackupActors/README.md

 ### Tech

-* [Akka.NET] - Akka.NET is a toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
+* [Akka.NET] - A toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
-* [NLog] - NLog is a free logging platform for .NET, Silverlight and Windows Phone with rich log routing and management capabilities.
+* [NLog] - A free logging platform for .NET, Silverlight and Windows Phone with rich log routing and management capabilities.
-* [ZipDiff] - ZipDiff is a utility for comparing the contents of 2 different zip files.
+* [ZipDiff] - A utility for comparing the contents of 2 different zip files.

 ### Overview